A United Front on Russia Policy

 “Everything would need to be discussed” should Russia attack Ukraine, German Chancellor Olaf Scholz confirmed on Tuesday afternoon, standing next to visiting NATO Secretary-General Jens Stoltenberg in the chancellery.
 In other words, there is nothing that would be excluded from possible political, economic, and financial sanctions directed at Moscow in case of another military aggression—including, the chancellor implied in reply to a journalist’s question, Nord Stream 2.

 The Baltic Sea gas pipeline runs in parallel to Nord Stream 1, the already existing pipeline that directly connects Russia and Germany, circumventing “traditional” routes of Russian gas supplies via Ukraine (which earns crucial transit fees this way) and Poland.
 It was always clear that Moscow aimed at cutting unruly Ukraine out of the gas supply picture, or at least at being able to do so.
 Nord Stream 2 is completed but has not become operational yet.
-And it has divided Germany and its US as well as Eastern European allies more deeply and completely than any other project or policy in the recent past.
+And it has divided Germany and its US as well as Eastern European allies more deeply than any other project or policy in the recent past.

 Scholz had fueled these flames on December 17 last year when he referred to Nord Stream 2, in Brussels, as “a private, commercial project.”
 He has not repeated this long-discredited phrase since, but it had nonetheless given rise to speculation that Scholz wanted to cling to Berlin’s special relationship with Moscow—further fueled when international media picked up on a spurious claim by German tabloid BILD that Scholz “had personally taken charge” of Russia policy—and accusations of heading a divided government.
-While Scholz’ center-left Social Democrats (SPD) have long tended toward maintain good relations with Russia, his coalition partners have different approaches.
+While Scholz’ center-left Social Democrats (SPD) have long tended toward maintaining good relations with Russia, his coalition partners have different approaches.
 The Greens are long-term critics of Nord Stream 2, while the pro-business Free Democrats, or FDP, are also no great fans of the Russia of President Vladimir Putin, with party leader, Finance Minister Christian Lindner, making a point of regularly tweeting about the fate of imprisoned opposition leader Alexei Navalny.

 United We Stand

-On Tuesday, Scholz, explicitly, also referred to the Washington Declaration and the Joint US-German Statement in support of Ukraine of July 2021 signed by his predecessor Angela Merkel and US President Joe Biden, the German-American consensus on Nord Stream 2, which essentially links the pipeline to good Russian behavior—the exact opposite of what Putin has been trying to do since November with his all-out onslaught an Europe’s security structure, demanding a US- and NATO-recognized sphere of influence.
-“We stand by all aspects of that agreement,” Scholz emphasized, adding that it had been closely coordinated between Merkel, himself in his previous role as finance minister in her government, and then Foreign Minister Heiko Maas, a fellow Social Democrat.
+On Tuesday, Scholz, explicitly, also referred to the Washington Declaration and the Joint US-German Statement in support of Ukraine of July 2021 signed by his predecessor Angela Merkel and US President Joe Biden, the German-American consensus on Nord Stream 2, which essentially links the pipeline to good Russian behavior—the exact opposite of what Putin has been trying to do since November with his all-out onslaught on Europe’s security structure, demanding a US- and NATO-recognized sphere of influence.
+“We stand by all aspects of that agreement,” Scholz emphasized, adding that it had been closely coordinated between Merkel, himself in his previous role as vice chancellor and finance minister in her government, and then Foreign Minister Heiko Maas, a fellow Social Democrat.

 Earlier the same day, another SPD figure, former party leader and foreign minister, Sigmar Gabriel, had been even more forthright.
 “Of course, Nord Stream 2 cannot come on stream if Russia attacks Ukraine.
 Russia would thus destroy the conditions under which Germany agreed to the project,” he told Berlin daily Der Tagesspiegel.
 The evening before, SPD foreign affairs spokesman Nils Schmid stressed in DER SPIEGEL that “the West should stay united in terms of threatening sanctions and not take individual elements off the table already and withdraw them completely.”